Gus12Green/stock-prediction-pipeline/README.md

 - This app is **not for commercial use** and is purely educational and demonstrative.
   I do **not profit** in any way from its use or from the underlying dataset.

 - This app runs **entirely on your local machine**.
-No data entered into the calculator is collected, transmitted or stored anywhere.
+No data is collected, transmitted or stored anywhere.
-  **You retain complete privacy over any information entered in the form.**